FWDekker/mommy/README.md

    cd mommy
    ```
 3. **install**
-   this step builds mommy's file and copies them to the right locations on your system.
+   this step builds mommy's files and copies them into your system.
-   the paths below correspond to the recommended paths for each system, but you can override those yourself if you
-   want.
-   the [makefile](https://github.com/FWDekker/mommy/blob/main/GNUmakefile) lists the prefixes that are used by the
+   the exact paths differ per system, so find the instructions that are right for your system.
-   installation method~

-   if you want to install mommy only for the current user, add `prefix='~/.local/'` before `install`~
+   > ℹ️ if you want to install mommy only for the current user, add `prefix='~/.local/'` before `install`~

+   > ℹ️ check the [makefile](https://github.com/FWDekker/mommy/blob/main/GNUmakefile) for a list of all prefix variables
+   > you can override~

     * _debian/ubuntu/apt-based_
       ```shell
       sudo make zsh_prefix='$(prefix)/share/zsh/vendor-completions/' install